How to Use the Paho MQTT Client in Python with Examples

 MQTT protocol version and the introduction of expiry intervals

-With the MQTT version 5.0, the clean_session
+With MQTT version 5.0, the clean_session flag is split into two flags:

-(see “Publish messages with the Paho MQTT client in Python” section) allows using an expiry interval for so-called Last Will messages published with the retain flag set to 1 (“last will”).
-After the MessageExpiryInterval, the lastWillMessage will be dismissed (read here about the lastWill parameter implementation for the Mosquitto broker).
-Also, the MessageExpiryInterval
+Setting the clean_start flag to 1 and SessionExpiryInterval to 0 is equivalent to setting clean_session to 1 in MQTT v3.1.1.
+The MessageExpiryInterval, explained in the “Publish messages with the Paho MQTT client in Python” section, enables the use of an expiry interval for the so-called Last Will messages published with the retain flag set to 1 (“last will”).
+After the MessageExpiryInterval, the lastWillMessage will be dismissed.
+More information about implementing the lastWill parameter for the Mosquitto broker can be found here.
+Additionally, Pro Mosquitto fully supports the MessageExpiryInterval, which has been available since version 5.0.
+It enables the implementation of application-specific settings and boosts functionality.

 Examples of “last will” usage